Korea Zinc Control Battle — MBK Partners & Young Poong vs. Chairman Choi

 At the Extraordinary General Meeting, all 4 MBK-backed director candidates were defeated.
 Incumbent directors retained.
 NPS (7.83%) partially supported the incumbent board — the decisive swing vote.

-⚔️ Offense Weapons— MBK Partners + Young Poong
+⚔️ Offense Playbook— MBK Partners + Young Poong

 Attempted board replacement via shareholder vote with 40.97% stake base.
 NPS's partial support for incumbents was enough to defeat all 4 MBK director nominees.

-🛡️ Defense Weapons— Chairman Choi Yun-bum (Korea Zinc Board)
+🛡️ Defense Playbook— Chairman Choi Yun-bum (Korea Zinc + U.S. Crucible JV)

+Round 1.
 Counter-offer at ₩830,000 — 26% above MBK's price — to attract shareholder tender away from MBK.
-Repositioned share price above both bids.
-Treasury share cancellation was subsequently blocked by court.
+Treasury share cancellation was initially blocked by court but ultimately permitted.

 Turning Point